-The forms are locked which means that the content of the forms cannot be changed.
+Some forms may be locked which means that the content of the forms cannot be changed while the form is locked.
 You can only fill in the information in the fields.
 If you need to make any changes in the body of the form, it is necessary for you "unlock" or "unprotect" the form.
 IF YOU INTEND TO MAKE CHANGES TO THE CONTENT, DO SO BEFORE YOU BEGIN TO FILL IN THE FIELDS.
 IF YOU UNLOCK THE DOCUMENT AFTER YOU HAVE BEGUN TO COMPLETE THE FIELDS, WHEN YOU RELOCK, ALL INFORMATION YOU ENTERED WILL BE LOST.
 To unlock, click on "Tools" in the Menu bar and then selecting "unprotect document".
 You may then be prompted to enter a password.
 If so, the password is "uslf".
 That is uslf in lower case letters without the quotation marks.
 After you make the changes relock the document before you begin to complete the fields.

-After any required changes and re-protecting the document, click on the first form field and enter the required information.
+After any required changes re-lock the document, then click on the first form field and enter the required information.
 You will be able to navigate through the document from form field to form field using your tab key.
 Tab to a form field and insert your data.
 If you experience problems, please let us know.

-LAW SUMMARY You may access the law summary for your State by using the link below: http://secure.uslegalforms.com/lawsummary/OH/OH-006-D.htm
+LAW SUMM ARY You may access th nay access the law summary for your State by using the link below: http://secure.uslega alforms.com/lawsu mmary/OH-008 -D.htm